Heat Pump Installation King's Lynn

 Air source heat pumps extract heat from the outside air.
 They are more affordable initially than geothermal heat pumps, but their efficiency decreases in very cold climates.

-Geothermal heat pumps use the ground as their heat exchange medium.
-They are more expensive to install due to the underground piping system, but their performance is more reliable even in extreme weather.
+Geothermal heat pumps use the ground as their heat source.
+They are more expensive to install due to the ground loop requirements, but their performance is more reliable even in very cold or hot climates.

 How do heat pumps work in cold climates?